strangerstudios/paid-memberships-pro/readme.txt

 == Changelog ==
 = 1.6.2 =
 * Updated the .pmpro_checkout tr.odd td line in frontend.css to use rgba with alpha transparency to work a bit better on dark background themes.
+* Fixed bug where a user's first_name and last_name meta fields might be overwritten by the billing name fields at checkout.
+It will still set them if the user's first and last name fields are blank.
+(Thanks, John Hamlin.)

 = 1.6.1 =
 * Added recurring billing support to Payflow integration.